 You should take into consideration the following items when creating or modifying a replication policy.

-- If using an S3 cluster for your policy, your credentials must have been registered on the Cloud Credentials page.
+- If using an S3 or ABFS cluster for your policy, your credentials must have been registered on the Cloud Credentials page.

 - Any user with access to the Replication Manager user interface has the ability